“The World of Sensors” is coming to SEMI Pacific Northwest Chapter on October 28th, and I am really looking forward to it.

 You will also have the opportunity to meet Skip Rung.
 Skip is the founder, president and executive director of Oregon Nanoscience and Microtechnologies Institute (ONAMI), Oregon’s first signature research center, representing an unprecedented collaboration among Oregon’s research universities and the private sector.
 ONAMI’s mission is to accelerate research and commercialize technology via startup and spinout companies in order to extend the success of Oregon’s “Silicon Forest” technology cluster.

 I will join this group of technology thought leaders, to explore how MEMS sensors have changed the ways that we interact with electronic devices.
-From smarter cars and smartphones to wearables/hearables, medical devices and Internet of Things products, accelerometers, gyros, pressure sensors and MEMS microphones are shipping by the hundreds of millions.
-As our demand for ever-more interactive and intelligent electronic devices grows, the future of new MEMS sensors grows with it—but challenges remain to realizing this growth potential.
+From smarter cars and smartphones to wearables/hearables, medical devices, and Internet of Things products, accelerometers, gyros, pressure sensors, and MEMS microphones are shipping by the hundreds of millions.
+As our demand for ever-more interactive and intelligent electronic devices grows, the future of new MEMS sensors grows with it—but challenges remain to realize this growth potential.
 I will discuss how the MEMS manufacturing industry is proactively preparing for the predicted surge in both volume and type of MEMS sensors.